What Is Arms Control?

 What are the limitations to arms control?

-Arms control places guardrails around the world’s most powerful weapons; however, these agreements have their limitations.
+Arms control places guardrails around the world’s most powerful weapons; however, those agreements have their limitations.

 Voluntary buy-in: Countries can opt in or out of international laws according to their interests.
 As such, countries often withdraw from or refuse to join arms control agreements that potentially jeopardize their military edge.
 India, Israel, North Korea, and Pakistan are not parties to the NPT, and all are believed to possess nuclear weapons.